 Water Country USA is one of Trekaroo’s favorite water parks on the East Coast.
-It can get hot in the Historic Triangle and there is no better place to cool off than at Water Country USA.
+It can get hot in Williamsburg, VA and there is no better place to cool off than at Water Country USA.
 With plentiful life jackets for the little ones, a lazy river where anyone can float as long as they’d like, and over a dozen rides and slides, there is something for the entire family at this seasonal outdoor water park.